mikependon/RepoDB.NET/pages/references/baserepository.md

 }
 ```

-#### Key Take-aways
+### Key Take-aways

-- The transaction argument is needed in every methods in order for you to enable the Unit of Work (UOW).
+- The transaction argument is needed in every method in order for you to enable the Unit of Work (UOW).
 - The cache key argument is needed in the case you need to cache the result.
 - The interface is needed for dependency injection.
 - The singleton registration is needed for caching and connection persistency.